xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ### Storefront Accessibility

-A store admin can access the customer storefront and open/close it in one click directly from the header of the Admin area.
+A store admin can access the storefront and open/close it for customers in one click directly from the header of the Admin area.

-To make the storefront open or closed for customers it's just necessary to switch the "View storefront" toggle ON/OFF.
+The toggle switch to open or close the storefront for customers can be found in the right-hand side of the Admin header.
+Next to the switch, an admin link for access to the storefront is provided.
+While the storefront is open for customers, the link says "View storefront" and is green in color.
+While the storefront is closed, it says "Storefront is closed" and appears red.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Storefront is open</i>![storefront-on.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/storefront-on.png)</div>
   <div class="column" markdown="span"><i>Storefront is closed</i>![stofront-off.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/stofront-off.png)</div>
 </div>

-To access the customer storefront, a store admin should only click the link next to the toggle and it will be opened in a new browser tab.
-The store admin will be able to view the storefront working even if it is closed, as it will be opened with a special activation ShopKey.
-To see the storefront just as it looks for customers, a store admin will need to log out or open the customer storefront in an incognito mode.
+Note that an admin can use the link to access the storefront regardless of whether its current state is open or closed.
+The storefront will be opened in a new browser tab, and for the admin it will appear as open/working in any case, even after it has been set to the closed state with the toggle switch in the Admin area header.
+That is due to the fact that for an admin accessing the storefront via the admin link a special storefront activation ShopKey is used.
+The ShopKey enables the store's admin users to check the storefront operation while the store is closed for customers.
+To be able see the storefront in exactly the way it looks to customers, a store admin will need to log out of their account or open the storefront in an incognito window of the web browser.

 ### Admin Account and Help Docs

-To edit your personal admin account open the dropdown menu under the Admin icon in the right of the header and click 'My profile'.
+To edit your personal admin account information, open the dropdown menu under the Admin icon in the right-hand side of the header and select 'My profile'.

 ![my-profile.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/my-profile.png)